rmsrosa/nbjoint/docs/source/index.rst

 ..
-NBBinder documentation master file, created by sphinx-quickstart on Wed Dec 25 22:01:21 2019.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+Documentation master file, created by sphinx-quickstart You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to NBBinder's documentation!
+Welcome to NBJoint's documentation!
 ====================================

-**NBBinder** generates a navigable book-like structure to a collection of Jupyter notebooks.
+**NBJoint** generates a navigable book-like structure to a collection of Jupyter notebooks.

 .. toctree::